Michael Kors to buy luxury shoemaker Jimmy Choo for $1.2 billion

 ($1 = 0.7670 pounds)

-Additional reporting by Helen Reid; Editing by Costas Pitas and Mark Potter
+Reporting by Kate Holton in London and Gayathree Ganesan in Bengaluru; Additional reporting by Helen Reid; Editing by Mark Potter and Sayantani Ghosh